 Philomena: Next time on "Moments of Wonder", I'll be asking why there's more water in a tap than you'd expect.

-Devo's character Booji Boy (portrayed by their singer Mark Mothersbaugh, in a rubber mask).
+- Devo's character Booji Boy (portrayed by their singer Mark Mothersbaugh, in a rubber mask).
 He is supposed to represent someone who has devolved into a manchild, as per the band's theory of devolution.

-2D of Gorillaz.
+- 2D of Gorillaz.
 The man introduced himself in an interview with "Hi, my name is 2D, and I'm the singer, and I need the toilet..."
 Then in Rise of the Ogre he was quoted as saying:

 "I never really thought about what I wanted to do after school, though...
 I've never really thought about anything, as far as I can remember."

-Maria from WWE is a good example of a ditz, though this was subverted in the "Trial of Eric Bischoff" episode of WWE Raw, by Maria making a particularly more-intelligent-than-usual speech about Bischoff's failings as a general manager.
+- Maria from WWE is a good example of a ditz, though this was averted in the "Trial of Eric Bischoff" episode of WWE Raw, by Maria making a particularly more-intelligent-than-usual speech about Bischoff's failings as a general manager.
 In a later appearance, Bischoff accused Maria of pretending to be "stupid and sweet" in order to win the fans' favor, which, if true, would make this an example of Obfuscating Stupidity.

-Danette and Levin may suffer from an unfortunate Racial Hat, but Levin acknowledges Danette as the Ditz, and Danette acknowledges herself as the ditz!
+- Danette and Levin may suffer from an unfortunate Racial Hat, but Levin acknowledges Danette as the Ditz, and Danette acknowledges herself as the ditz!
 Though thankfully, Levin turns out to be a lot smarter than he lets on, so you don't have to suffer his supposed "idiocy" forever.